techtanzeel/collado-io/src/markdown/blog/iomando-20-hardware/index.md

 Now, to the update.

-As mentioned in a [previous entry](/blog/2013/services-and-subscriptions) that explained how iomando’s business model works.
+As mentioned in a [previous entry](/blog/2013/services-and-subscriptions) that explained how iomando's business model works.

 > We are here for the long run.
 We truly believe in our mission and we want to build a sustainable business that focuses on delivering the best product.
 >